PritamChakrabortyShuvo/Linux/Linux-Theoretical-Concepts.md

     - **Description:** Antivirus software scans for & removes viruses & malware to keep the system safe.

 Linux security involves many techniques to protect the system from unauthorized access, control user activities & safeguard sensitive data.
 Each of these topics plays a critical role in maintaining a secure environment.
+### Linux Accounts
+A Linux account refers to a user profile that allows someone to log into & use a Linux system.
+Each user has their own account & these accounts help manage access to the system, files & resources securely.
+#### Types of Linux Accounts
+There are 3 types of Linux Accounts.
+1. **Root Account (SUPERUSER)**
+    - **Defination:** The most powerful account in Linux.
+    - **Usage:** It can do anything on the system, like installing software, changing files or managing users.
+    - **Security:** Since root has unlimited power it should be used cautiously.
+Normal users should avoid using root for regular tasks to prevent accidental damage.
+2. **Regular User Account**
+    - **Defination:** Accounts created for normal users with limited privileges.
+    - **Usage:** Regular users can access their own files & perform standard tasks but they cannot change system    settings or access other users' files without permission.
+    - **Security:** Users are given only the necessary access they need helping keep the system safe from mistakes or malicious actions.
+3. **System Account**
+    - **Defination:** Special accounts used by system services (e.g., **`web servers`**, **`databases`**).
+    - **Usage:** These accounts run background services and processes without being accessible for normal login.
+    - **Security:** System accounts are tightly controlled and typically have minimal permissions to keep the system secure.
 ## Linux VS Unix
 Unix generally refers to a family of proprietary operating systems, while Linux is an open-source variant developed by Linus Torvalds.
 It is often considered a Unix-like system due to its compatibility with Unix standards and APIs